oracle-samples/oracle-functions-samples/oci-objectstorage-get-object-python/README.md

 ## Deploy the function

+In Cloud Shell, run the *fn deploy* command to build the function and its dependencies as a Docker image, push the image to the specified Docker registry, and deploy the function to Oracle Functions in the application created earlier:

 ![user input icon](./images/userinput.png)

-From the current folder, run the following command:
 ```
-fn -v deploy --app <your app name>
+fn -v deploy --app <app-name>
 ```
 e.g.
 ```